norrischebl/norrischebl/README.md

 ## About me
 Hey 👋.
-My name is Norris, and I am a `Full stack engineer` working remotely with the whole world 🌎
+My name is Norris, and I am a `Full stack developer` working remotely with the whole world 🌎

 I'm a musician and true cinephile as well.

+Maybe you've seen my AI content on [TikTok](https://tiktok.com/@norrizzy) 👀

 ## Tech skills
 I'm basically the Gordon Ramsey of `<javascript>`, from Front-End to Back-End, I chef it up 👨‍🍳

 - React
-- NodeJS
+- Node/Express

 ## Projects
 In my spare time, I do two things: make great coffee and fly around the city fighting crime... unfortunately I can't reveal my superhero name yet, too dangerous.